 U.S. Bank travel portal

-The negative here is that hotels aren't likely to recognize your elite status (or give you credit for the stay) when you don't book directly with them.
+One negative of redeeming points for hotels is that chains aren't likely to recognize your elite status (or give you credit for the stay).
+Most chains require direct booking to receive elite status benefits.
 Consider if this matters when you're redeeming points.

 U.S. Bank Real-Time Rewards

-You'll need to register your card for Real Time Rewards before making redemptions.
+You'll need to register your card for Real-Time Rewards before making any redemptions.
 Once enrolled, each time you make a purchase, U.S. Bank will send you a text message asking if you would like to use points to cover the cost.
 To redeem, reply with the word “Redeem.”
 This is a time-saving, convenient feature.

 Redeeming toward the annual fee